-The M-32 DA Pro II can be remote controlled.
+The M-32 DA Pro can be remote controlled.
 Remote control is activated by default and is not affected by preset changes or device lock.

 The network controls over HTTP and ATDECC operate simultaneously.
 Two or more controller instances are synchronized.
+The MIDI control communicates either via DIN or embedded into either one of the MADI signals.
 Both network and MIDI control can be used at the same time.